olavt/matter-sensor-thread/README.md

 Open the .slcp file in your project and select "SOFTWARE COMPONENTS".

-Navigate to "Silicon Labs Matter v2.1.1->Platform->Sensors:
+Navigate to "Silicon Labs Matter v2.2.0->Platform->Sensors:

 ![Sensor Components](./images/platform-sensor-components.png)

+Select the "Matter Temperature Sensor" component and click "Install".

 Select the "Matter Temperature Sensor" component and click "Install".